janpolowinski/dswarm-temporary-docu/Neo4j-extension.md

 ## HTTP API Endpoints - DMP Graph (neo4j)

-As long as there is no swagger UI for dmp-graph, here are some links for convenient testing
+Here are some links for convenient testing

 * http://localhost:7474/graph/maintain/ping (result should be "pong")